deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 ![Role2](images/role2.png)

-You can add now any role you want and assign a user to it.
+You can now add and assign a role to each user.

 ### Assign user to role